Code-Institute-Submissions/DiscoverChina-MS2/README.md

 * "I want to see the tourist locations on a map". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story5.png)
 * "I want to know simple facts about China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story6.png)
 * "I want to be able to get in touch, using a contact form if I have more questions". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story7.png)
+* "If I get a 404 error I want to be able to get back to the homepage without using the browser back buttons" **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story8.png)

 ### Surface